polyrainbow/neno/CONTRIBUTING.md

 ### 3. Build the app from the source

-Set the constant `ROOT_PATH` in `src/config.tsx`, and the `base` property in the Vite config to the correct basepath. of your hosting environment.
-Then go to the `tools` directory and open the script `./buildLocalInstance.sh`.
-Set the target directory to which the built is saved.
+Set the `base` property in the Vite config to the correct basepath of your hosting environment and run `npm run build`.
-Now run this script.

 ### 4. Copy files to webspace

-Copy the all the files in the target directory your filespace.
+Copy the all files from the `dist` directory your filespace.

-Make sure that your webspace contains a SPA fallback mechanism so that requests to non-existing files are forwarded to `index.html`
+Make sure that your webspace contains a SPA fallback mechanism so that requests to non-existing files are forwarded to `index.html`.